Rhynchophorus ferrugineus (red palm weevil)

 According to Booth et al. (1990) R. ferrugineus occurs from Pakistan eastwards to Taiwan and the Philippines.
 It is also found in Saudi Arabia and the United Arab Emirates.
 A specimen of R. ferrugineus was captured in a trap in Palestine (Nasser Al-Jachoub, Palestinian National Agricultural Research Center, Jericho, Palestine, personal communication, 1999).

-Flach (1983) reported that R. ferrugineus occurs together with R. vulneratus in Sarawak (Malaysia), Indonesia and the Philippines, but it is the exclusive species in India and Sri Lanka.
+Flach (1983) reported that R. ferrugineus occurs together with R. vulneratus in the Philippines, but it is the exclusive species in India and Sri Lanka.
 Hartley (1977) reported the occurrence of Rhynchophorus in African oil palms but did not indicate the species.

 Distribution TableTop of page